-Children's rights and the environment in the Republic of Kazakhstan
+Environmental and children's rights in the Republic of Kazakhstan

-The development of the mechanism for the children's rights protection in relation to environmental threats.
+The development of a mechanism for children's rights protection against environmental threats.

-1. Studying the effect of pollution and other environmental issues on children's well-being in the country;
+1. To study the effect of pollution and other environmental issues on children's well-being in the country;

-2. Raising public awareness about the link between children's rights and environmental well-being;
+2. To raise public awareness of the connection between children's rights and environmental well-being;

-3. Conducting dialogue on environmental issues and children's rights to develop the mechanism for protecting children's rights from environmental damage.
+3. To conduct dialogues on environmental issues and children's rights to develop the mechanism for protecting children's rights from environmental damage.

-4. Facilitating the implementation of Kazakhstan's international obligations to guarantee the legal protection of children from environmental damage.
+4. To facilitate the implementation of Kazakhstan's international obligations to guarantee the legal protection of children from environmental damage.